Transparency

 No BCC Annual Reports

-Contrary to requirements under Section 80 of the Territory's Education Act 2004, and unlike most other non-government schools across Canberra, Brindabella has not published any Annual Reports since 2019.
+Contrary to requirements under Section 80 of the Territory's Education Act 2004, and unlike most other non-government schools across Canberra, Brindabella has provided timely Annual Reports and failed to publish its Annual Report for 2023 and 2024.

 Section 80 requires “the principal of the school to make available to parents of students at the school and to the staff and students of the school, information about the school’s educational programs, policies and the operations of the school”.
 The school previously also reported information around its operations in its College Year Books, however these have not been produced either since 2019.